 - Poet in Residence, Camden Collective, 2010

 - An Apology to the Librarian and other Camden poems, supported by London Borough of Camden, 2010

-As one of Australia’s best-known social media poets, Kate also wrote and published a poem a day on social media for more than a decade.
+As one of Australia’s best-known social media poets, Kate (also known as Katie Keys or @tinylittlepoems) also wrote and published a poem a day on social media for more than a decade.

 She has been a guest speaker and panelist at a range of arts and literary conferences, including Emerging Writers’ Festival, Digital Writers’ Festival, Melbourne Writers’ Festival and FreePlay Festival in Melbourne, Eye of the Storm Writers Festival in Alice Springs, and Kumuwuki Big Wave Regional Arts Australia Conference in Goolwa.